silnrsi/font-lateef/documentation/source/productsite/announcement.md

 ## Changes

-This release includes the addition of two characters.
-No other changes were made to the font.

 #### New

 - Added:
-    - FDFA ARABIC LIGATURE SALLALLAHOU ALAYHE WASALLAM
-    - FDFB ARABIC LIGATURE JALLAJALALOUHOU

 #### Known issues
 - Shaping for the newly added characters may not yet occur in applications.